ObstreperousMadcap/ReverseTCPShell/README.md

 # ReverseTCPShell
- May be used for MVISION EDR demonstrations, proofs-of-concept, training, events, etc.
+ Use for demonstrating EDR products.
+See source code for detailed instructions.